Solomon (magister militum): Second tenure in Africa

+Battle of Babosis and Zerbouli

 In 540, Solomon led his army again against the Berbers of Mount Aurasium.
 Initially, the Berbers attacked and besieged the Byzantine advance guard, under Guntharis, at their camp in Bagai, but Solomon with the main army came to the rescue.
 The Berbers had to abandon the attack and retreated to Babosis on the foothills of Aurasium, where they pitched camp.
 Solomon attacked them there and defeated them.
 The surviving Berbers fled south to Aurasium or west into Mauretania, but their leader Iaudas sought refuge in the fortress of Zerboule.
 Solomon and his troops plundered the fertile plains around Thamugad, gathering the rich harvest for themselves, before moving onto Zerboule.
 Once there, they found Iaudas gone, having fled to the remote fortress of Toumar.
 The Byzantines moved up to besiege Toumar, but the siege proved problematic because of the barren terrain, and in particular the lack of water.
 While Solomon was considering how best to attack the inaccessible fortress, a minor skirmish between the two forces gradually escalated into a full-scale confused battle, as more and more soldiers from both sides joined in.
 The Byzantines emerged victorious, while the Berbers fled from the field.
 Shortly after, the Byzantines also captured the fort at the so-called "Rock of Geminianus", where Iaudas had sent his wives and treasure.
 This victory left Solomon in control of Aurasium, where he built a number of fortresses.
 With Aurasium secured, effective Byzantine control was established in the provinces of Numidia and Mauretania Sitifensis.
 Aided by the captured treasure of Iaudas, Solomon extended his fortification programme in these two provinces: some two-dozen inscriptions testifying to his building activity survive from the area.
 The Berber rebellion seemed beaten for good, and contemporary chroniclers are unanimous in declaring the next few years as a golden era of peace and prosperity.

 In the words of Procopius, "all the Libyans who were subjects of the Romans, coming to enjoy secure peace and finding the rule of Solomon wise and very moderate, and having no longer any thought of hostility in their minds, seemed the most fortunate of all men".
 His restoration programme reached at least as far as the Jedars south of Tiaret; medieval Arabic sources record that the Fatimid caliph al-Mansur bi-Nasr Allah encountered there an inscription commemorating Solomon's putting down a revolt of the local Berbers, possibly referring to the Mauro-Roman Kingdom of Mastigas.
 This expedition once more extended Roman rule to the interior of what once was the province of Mauretania Caesariensis, but this was evidently short-lived: within a few years after Solomon's death, Roman rule in the central Maghreb was reduced to the coasts.